Is AVG VPN Good for Torrenting in 2021?

 The type and extent of user-related data a VPN collects is a very important consideration to make when choosing a VPN for sensitive purposes like torrenting.
 Unfortunately, this is one of the key areas where AVG lacks.

-According the logging policy of AVG, the provider collects timestamps, subnet of original IP address, the complete IP of the VPN server, and the total amount of data consumed while using AVG.
+According to the logging policy of AVG, the provider collects timestamps, the subnet of the original IP address, the complete IP of the VPN server, and the total amount of data consumed while using AVG.

 Some of this information collection is a bit of an overkill especially when most providers are moving towards a model of minimum information collection in the interests of preserving user privacy.

-Therefore, logging policy is a major area of concern when it comes to torrenting with AVG.
+Therefore, the logging policy is a major area of concern when it comes to torrenting with AVG.